icub-tech-iit/documentation/docs/icub_firmware/firmware/firmware.md

 We provide here the instructions to use ETH boards with a subnet different from the standard 10.0.1.X.

 ### Change IP to the board
-Assuming the board we are going to use have the `10.0.1.1` IP at the moment and want to move to `10.0.2.1`, follow the steps :
+Let's assume that the board we use has the `10.0.1.1` IP and that we aim to switch to `10.0.2.1`.
+You ought to follow these steps:

 1. Run `FirmwareUpdater -a`
 2. Select the eth interface and then `Discover`